 In the next column, write a list of your variable costs for the year.
 If you have previous data to compare (from your last year in business), estimate your total budget for each category for the upcoming year.
 Always overestimate your costs!
 Better safe than sorry.

 Once you have your monthly fixed costs, multiply by 12 to find your yearly fixed costs.
 Add up the variable costs column to find your yearly variable costs.
-Add the two figures together and now we have your break even number.
+Add the two figures together and now we have your break-even number for the year.

 Your photography business will need to bring in more money than this in one year’s time – just to stay out of the red.

-If you charge $3000 for a wedding, after paying your expenses, you’re not making $3000 a wedding.
-I’m not talking about your break even number (fixed + variable costs = break even) I’m talking about Cost of Goods Sold, or COS (Cost of Sale) for short.
+If you charge $3,000 for a wedding, after paying your expenses, you’re not making $3,000 a wedding.
+I’m not talking about your break-even number (fixed + variable costs = break-even) I’m talking about the Cost of Goods Sold, or COS (Cost of Sale) for short.

 When you have your total COS for each wedding collection, subtract the COS from the retail price of the collection.
 If you photograph portraits in addition to weddings, follow the same pattern, carefully noting your hard costs in delivering the session.